immanuelfodor/xmpp-muc-message-gateway/README.md

 # The log level of the XMPP lib can be different from the Gunicorn/Flash app
 # Defaults to the Docker env setting
 export XMPP_LOG_LEVEL="${LOG_LEVEL}"

+# Format of the XMPP message.
+Pretty printed, indented by 2 spaces.
+Supported values:
+#   - json: better portability of the original JSON, unicode characters are converted to \u1231 and such
+#   - yaml: better readability, unicode characters are allowed for better readability (avoid \u1231 and such chars in messages)
+export MESSAGE_FORMAT="json"
 ```

 ## Usage